310mc/https-310mc.github.io-tl/source/_posts/other/parallel_world.md

 {% endbubble %}

 {% bubble Rmidori frown %}
 “Yeah… That’s super important.
-It’s the same with mascots; if it feels like there’s a human being inside the costume, it spoils the whole fun for everyone…”
+It’s the same with yuruchara; if it feels like there’s a human being inside the costume, it spoils the whole fun for everyone…”[^1]
 {% endbubble %}

 {% bubble Rtetora fist %}